driftphp/demo/README.md

 the bin directory.
 This file is ready to be used in the command line, in a DockerFile or in any other environment.

-Then, let's configure the application to start using this new server.
-As you can see, only few steps are needed before going to our domain.

-### Step 1 - Our kernel is Async

 Each Symfony application has a kernel.
 You will find it under `src/` folder.
 If you check the class, you will find that this kernel extends the Symfony component one.
-So we must change that.
+So we must change that in order to give your application an asynchronous behavior.

 ```php
 namespace App;